 Casey Keene, Director of Programs & Prevention

-Ivonne has been with NRCDV since 2013.
-She provides a wide range of technical assistance and training services to many domestic violence programs throughout the US, Dominican Republic, Mexico and Puerto Rico.
-Her primary areas of expertise are the provision of training ,crisis intervention, building culturally and linguistically appropriate services, community organizing and facilitating culturally relevant support group sessions for women of color.
-At NRCDV, she is responsible for providing bold and expert leadership to NRCDV’s Training Institute.
-Ivonne is responsible for developing training activities and educational resources that are based in innovative theories and practices and that are guided by the experiences and realities of survivors of domestic violence, with particular emphasis on marginalized communities.
-Ivonne has a Bachelor of Arts degree in Sociology from the University of Puerto Rico.
+Ivonne has been a member of the NRCDV family since 2013.
+With over 20 years in the field, she has developed expertise in training facilitation, crisis intervention, building culturally and linguistically appropriate services, community organizing, and facilitating culturally relevant support group sessions for women of color.
+At NRCDV, she provides bold and expert leadership to NRCDV’s Training Institute and technical assistance efforts.
+Ivonne is also responsible for developing educational resources based on innovative theories and practices guided by the experiences and realities of survivors of domestic violence, with particular emphasis on marginalized communities.
+A native of the island of Puerto Rico, where she graduated from the University of Puerto Rico with a Bachelor of Arts degree in Sociology.

 Joe Ostrander, Communications Manager

 Joe (pronouns: he/him/his) coordinates the communications, branding and marketing of NRCDV’s multiple initiatives.
 He works with all the NRCDV teams to ensure consistency of information, projects, messaging and promotion.
 He has BA in Communications/ Public Relations from Kutztown University and an MA in Corporate Communications from Duquesne University.
-Joe lives in Harrisburg, PA with his awesome wife, two amazing daughters, two cats, a hamster, a couple of hermit crabs, and a school of fish.
+Joe lives in Harrisburg, PA with his awesome wife, two amazing daughters, a cat, a tortoise, and a school of fish.

 Jodie Reichenbach, Fiscal and Office Specialist